-The band signed with Octone Records and released their debut album, Songs About Jane, in June 2002.
+In 2001, the band regrouped, with guitarist James Valentine added to the line-up, and pursued a new direction under the name: Maroon 5.
+At this point, Jesse Carmichael switched to playing the keyboards and this has become his main instrument in the band.
+After these changes, Maroon 5 signed with Octone Records and released their debut album, Songs About Jane, in June 2002.
 The album’s lead single “Harder to Breathe”, received heavy airplay, which helped the album to debut at number six on the Billboard 200 chart.
-The album’s second and third singles, “This Love” and “She Will Be Loved”, became worldwide hits reaching the top five on the Billboard Hot 100 chart.
 The band won the Grammy Award for Best New Artist in 2005.
 For the next few years, the band toured extensively worldwide in support of Songs About Jane and produced two live recordings: 2004’s 1.22.03.Acoustic and 2005’s Live – Friday the 13th.
-In 2006, drummer, percussionist and backing vocalist Ryan Dusick left the band and was replaced by Matt Flynn.
-The band recorded their second album, It Won’t Be Soon Before Long, and released in May 2007.
-The album reached number one on the US Billboard 200 chart and the lead single, “Makes Me Wonder”, became the band’s first number-one song on the Billboard Hot 100. (read the complete article at Wikipedia)
+In 2006, Ryan Dusick officially left the band after suffering from serious wrist and shoulder injuries and was replaced by Matt Flynn.
+The band recorded their second album, It Won’t Be Soon Before Long… (read the complete article at Wikipedia)